mickfuzz/phd4/_posts/thesis_chapters/2022-9-3-Methodology.md

 There are similar stage based approaches to creating a digital project.
 Firstly project based learning (PBL), then Inquiry based learning, finally design thinking.
 This design could adopt any one of these, however the creation of a digital product more closely resembles a design approach with testing stages of the created product.

-The design process characteristics are broadly as follows; the process is often iterative, involves evaluation, seperates planning from implementation.
+The design process characteristics are broadly as follows; the process is often iterative, involves evaluation and separates planning from implementation.

 Resnick in this area has written of a creative design spiral.

 The model is similar to the ADDIE model from instructional system design: Analysis, Design, Development, Implementation and Evaluation.

-LATER - from these general term, more specific terms related to coding games may emerge?
+The discipline of teaching engineering also has a similar design stage cycle with many contesting variations [@winarno_steps_2020].
+Engineering is Elementary project adapted from the ABET (Accreditation Board for Engineering and Technology) guidelines [@syukri_impact_2018] involves the following steps; Ask, Imagine, Plan, Create, Test, Improve, Share @hester_engineering_2007.

+It has been adopted by the area of computing is one used in a recent book on coding by Bers @bers_coding_2021.

+It is possible to be more specific when coding and include a wider terminology of technology and domain specific language.
+For example, debugging in the area of computer programming and playtesting in the domain of game making.
+I have had to weigh up the value of including these more specific terms and deciding to keep a more generic approach primarily to reduce complexity while undertaking video coding.
+Sub-categories add complexity and time to the process without necessarity adding a great deal.
+ADD IN A JUSTIFICATION BASED ON HOW RESULTS PAN OUT.

 #### Coding Game Design Themes